FacelitateEngineering/PyFaceRenderer/README.md

 ![Alt text](data/screenshot.png?raw=true "Screenshot")

+Windows offscreen rendering capability is spotty so this is only really working on linux.
+This however, runs quite well as we test in WSL.

 ### Install
 This repository uses [a fork of pyrender]((https://github.com/FacelitateEngineering/pyrender)) which computes vertex for linear blendshape on GLSL shader for slightly faster interactive manipulation.